Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_ben.md

 ### Alejandro's Notes:
 I think this project will be very interesting and ripe for deep linguistic analysis.
 I don't know anything about Latin, so learning about the two ways one can communicate indirect speech is extremely interesting.
 I definitely see the second way's lingering presence in Romance languages as well.
 However, I suggest you give more examples on indirect speech or clarify what counts as direct/indirect speech since the examples you give for indirect latin speech translated differently than the example you gave in English.
 Maybe just state how this is indirect speech.
 Also, I absolutely love grammar (so I may be biased in saying this), but I think you could give a deeper explanation of how the various components of the sentence work to form indirect speech in your examples.
 But overall, I think you did an extremely good job on encountering data that will contribute towards your project.

+### Ben's Response
+Thanks!
+I'll definitely take that in mind.
+I've added a introduction to the construction with examples to the repo to help explain how it is formed.

 ### Tianyi's Feedback

 - **What was done well:**